cbalbin-bio/Epitopedia/README.md

---span | Minimum span length for a hit to progress --rasa | Cutoff for relative accessible surface area --rasa_span | Minimum consecutive accesssible residues to consider a hit a SeqBMM --taxid_filter | Taxid filter; example to filter out all Coronaviridae --taxid_filter 11118
+--span | Minimum span length for a hit to progress --rasa | Cutoff for relative accessible surface area --rasa_span | Minimum consecutive accesssible residues to consider a hit a SeqBMM --taxid_filter | taxid filter; example to filter out all Coronaviridae --taxid_filter 11118

 ## Epitopedia database generation